-Make sure all pets are identifiable
+One of the most often forgotten pet safety tips for Halloween – Make sure all pets are identifiable

 Not everyone likes dogs (strange, right?) but you have to respect other people’s feelings, especially if you are knocking on their door.
 As already mentioned, the noise, costumes and volume of people may frighten your dog.

 Be careful with costumes